HG3112/h264qp/README.md

 Log messages are on stderr

-Requires ffmpeg.exe and ffprobe.exe in same (current) dir or PATH (tested with ffmpeg 7.1 on Windows 10)
+Requires ffmpeg.exe and ffprobe.exe in same dir or PATH (tested with ffmpeg 7.1 on Windows 10)

 ********************************